WhirligigGirl/Alien-Space-Programs/README.md

 FEATURES:

-* Eve, Duna, and Laythe are now available as playable homeworlds.
+* Multiple worlds are now available as playable homeworlds.
 * Kerbin, now devoid of Kerbal life, has been renamed Bin.
 * Accurate PQSMods to the stock planets.
 * Graphical improvements to Eve, Laythe, and Duna surface textures.